ipfs-tech/cbor42/draft-caballero-cbor-cbor42.md

 - RFC+: UNLIKE CBOR/c and standard CDE encoding, floating-point numbers MUST always be encoded using the longest [IEEE754] variant.
 Appendix B.2 features a list of floating-point sample values and their expected encoding.
 - RFC+: NaN values with payloads (like f97e01), or having the most significant bit set ("signaling"), MUST be rejected.
 See also Appendix B.4 for invalid NaN variants.
 - RCF+: UNLIKE CBOR/c and standard CDE encoding, map keys MUST be typed as strings; no other types are allowed as map keys.
-- RFC: Map keys MUST be sorted in the bytewise lexicographic order of their deterministic encoding.
-Duplicate keys (i.e. keys with identical deterministic bytestring values) MUST be rejected; note that semantic equivalence is not tested.
-As per the "Canonical CBOR" section (3.9) in [RFC7049], the following represents a properly sorted map:
+- RFC: Map keys MUST be strings and MUST be sorted "length-first", which (because they are strings) can always be achieved by sorting in bytewise lexicographic order.
+Duplicate keys (i.e. keys with identical deterministic bytestring values) MUST be rejected.
+Note that semantic equivalence is not tested.
+  - Since map keys must be strings, the following represents a properly sorted map, whether sorted according to the "Canonical CBOR" algorithm (section (3.9) in [RFC7049]) OR the "deterministically encoded" algorithm (section (4.2.3) in [RFC8949]):
 {
   "a": ... ,
   "b": ... ,